 - 2 tablespoons heavy cream

 - Salt to taste

-- Stir the citric acid and water mixture into the milk.
+- Stir dissolved citric acid mixture into the milk.

-- Slowly heat the milk to between 180°F and 190°F, stirring frequently.
-Turn off the heat and allow to set for 15 minutes.
+- Slowly heat the milk to 195-205°F, stirring frequently.
+Turn off the heat and allow to set for 1 hour.
 Do not stir.

 - Line a colander with cheesecloth and pour the curds and whey into it.
-Allow to drain for at least 30 minutes, longer if you want a drier cheese.
+Drain for at least 30 minutes, longer if you want a drier cheese.

 - Place the curds in a bowl and add heavy cream.
 Salt to taste and refrigerate.